aiven/devportal/docs/tools/terraform/get-started.rst

    project_name    = "AIVEN_PROJECT_NAME"

-Apply the Terraform configuration
+Plan and apply the configuration
 '''''''''''''''''''''''''''''''''

-1. The ``init`` command performs several different initialization steps to prepare the current working directory for use with Terraform.
+1. The ``init`` command prepares the working directly for use with Terraform.
 Run this command to automatically find, download, and install the necessary Aiven Provider plugins:

 .. code:: bash

    terraform init

-2. The ``plan`` command creates an execution plan and shows you the resources that will be created or modified.
-It does not actually create any resources.
+2. Run the ``plan`` command to create an execution plan and view the resources that will be created or modified.
+This command does not create any resources.

-Run this command to preview the changes:

 .. code:: bash

-   terraform plan -var-file=var-values.tfvars
+   terraform plan

-3. The ``terraform apply`` command creates or modifies the infrastructure resources.

-Run the following command to create the Redis service:
+3. To create the Redis service, run:

 .. code:: bash

-   terraform apply -var-file=var-values.tfvars
+   terraform apply

 The output will be similar to the following: